Dylan van Baarle: 2022

-Team Jumbo–Visma (2023–present)
+Team Jumbo–Visma (2023–2025)

+2023

 Van Baarle joined for the 2023 season, having signed a three-year contract with the team.
 In his first race with the team, Van Baarle won Omloop Het Nieuwsblad; having gone clear in a group of four riders with 40 km remaining, he dropped his breakaway companions one-by-one and ultimately won by 20 seconds in Ninove.
 He was unable to retain his Paris–Roubaix title, as he crashed out of the race on the Trouée d'Arenberg, and suffered multiple fractures.
 After returning to racing at the Critérium du Dauphiné, Van Baarle took his second win of the season when he won his first Dutch National Road Race Championships title, attacking within the final 10 km and soloed to victory while his teammate Olav Kooij countered chases by Mathieu van der Poel behind.
 Van Baarle later assisted Van der Poel to his victory in the road race at the UCI Road World Championships in Scotland, on a course that he described as a "glorified criterium".
 He was also part of Grand Tour overall wins by Jonas Vingegaard at the Tour de France and Sepp Kuss at the Vuelta a España.

+2024

 By contrast, Van Baarle only contested ten races during the 2024 season.
 He missed Paris–Roubaix in April due to illness, and did not return to racing until June's Critérium du Dauphiné, where he then crashed out of the race on stage five, fracturing his collarbone as a result.
 After missing a further two months of racing, Van Baarle raced the Vuelta a España and withdrew from the race on stage two after a crash – fracturing his hip – and ultimately ending his season.
-This run of crashes and injuries continued into 2025, as he was forced to withdraw from the Tour Down Under with a fractured collarbone.
-He was part of three breakaways during the Giro d'Italia, and was a domestique for teammate Simon Yates as he won the race overall.
-He recorded his first podium finish in two years, as he finished second to Daan Hoole in the Dutch National Time Trial Championships in Surhuisterveen.